How This Mom of 4 Earns $35/Hour Doing Flexible, Heart-Based Work

 This career’s also a good fit for “business-oriented people, go-getters and extroverts,” she says.

-If you’re interested in becoming a doula, here are three steps you need to take:
+Wondering how to become a doula yourself?
+Here are three steps you need to take:

 1. Get Professionally Trained